-The short answer is that in most cases, the IRS and your local tax agencies expect tax payments for gains received on your larger transactions.
+The short answer is “yes.”
+In most cases, the IRS and your local tax agencies expect tax payments for gains received on larger transactions.
 While the details of private sales transactions may be difficult for tax agencies to track, legally you are obligated to report your capital gains on items you sell and to pay local taxes on items you purchase.

 Tax obligations when you sell a car

 If you sell a personal vehicle (car, truck, motorcycle, boat or other vehicle for personal use) for a loss, the IRS is generally not interested in the transaction.
 However, if you sold the car for a profit, you should report that profit as a capital gain.
 The gain will be classified as either “short term” or “long term,” depending on how long you owned the vehicle.
 An IRS Schedule D is used to report your capital gains and includes worksheets to help you determine your adjusted cost basis, so you can properly report net gains or losses.
 If you put a lot of permanent work into improving the vehicle, you may be able to deduct some of those costs from the gain to help reduce your tax obligation.
-If you sell quite a few vehicles, the IRS may be triggered to believe you are in the professional car sales business.
-If you are in the car sales business, you’ll want to report your taxes and business taxes appropriately to avoid issues with the IRS.
+If you sell quite a few vehicles, the IRS may have reason to believe you are in the professional car sales business.
+Of course, if you are in the car sales business, you’ll want to report your income taxes, capital gains taxes, and business taxes appropriately to avoid issues with the IRS.

 Tax obligation when you buy a car through a private sale